-A PAMPHLET has recently appeared in Paris, entitled Lettre à l'Empercur sur la Question d'Orient.
+A PAMPHLET has recently appeared in Paris, entitled Lettre à l'Empereur sur la Question d'Orient.

 It boldly and ably advocates the resuscitation of Poland as the best bulwark against Russian aggression in Europe.
 After showing that Finland, Sweden, and the Danubian Provinces are not adapted to the purpose of holding Russia in check, it is stated that at the end of the struggle now entered on in Europe, recourse will be had to the only real force that can be disposed of against Russia independently of military means, and that must be an appeal to the devotedness and patriotism of the Poles.
-It is said that -
+It is said that-

 In a struggle between right and justice, between Europe menaced and Russia menacing, there is but one alternative possible; either Poland will be for Europe, or she will be against her; to ask her for neutrality, for complete inaction, is to ask what is impossible.
-Placed, as she is, between two belligerent parties, and exposed to become probably the theatre of war, she cannot remain indifferent; she must be either friend or enemy.
-Consequently, there are two imminent dangers which it means were found for entering him as a student at is alike essential to conjure away-1st, that Poland, imatient of her yoke, shall not rise too soon; and zhaly seems to have failed in those qualities of hard study lest at the voice of Europe, she may not wish to rise at indispensable to a scholar's success, and he left all.
-Deign, sire, to take the matter into consideration, and Cambridge without taking his degree.
-If after- you will perceive that these two hypotheses are equally wards went to Germany, where he learnt the lan-admissible.
-At a moment when all men's minds are guage, and acquainted himself with the writings of agitated by a question of such marked interest, it is the German philosophy.
-Subsequently he received natural that the patriotic sentiment, so greatly developed from the University of Göttingen the complimentary in Poland, should be aroused amongst all classes with a new ardour; men whisper to each other their hopes, and rejoice in secret at the reverses of the Russian annies.
-A feeling of confidence in the future is the watchword which is circulating as by enchantment throughout the whole extent of the Polish territory ; men are waiting for the appearance of the colours of France and England on the soil of the country to salute them with the old there," all of which have since been published in a separate form by Routledge.
-His first political writing was in the articles for the Morning Herald, in advocacy of the Tory party, to which journal he conquered except in attacking her in Poland, that no one doubts that the decisive blows will be given on that deavoured to increase his political influence by be-There is danger in not considering Poland from that point of view, as she might, in rovenge for the Derby party came to power, and looked to his being held at a distance by Europe, throw herself rous and desperate attempts.
+Placed, as she is, between two belligerent parties, and exposed to become probably the theatre of war, she cannot re-main indifferent; she must be either friend or enemy.
+Consequently, there are two imminent dangers which it is alike essential to conjure away-1st, that Poland, impatient of her yoke, shall not rise too soon; and 2ndly, lest at the voice of Europe, she may not wish to rise at all.
+Deign, sire, to take the matter into consideration, and you will perceive that these two hypotheses are equally admissible.
+At a moment when all men's minds are agitated by a question of such marked interest, it is natural that the patriotic sentiment, so greatly developed in Poland, should be aroused amongst all classes with a new ardour; men whisper to each other their hopes, and rejoice in secret at the reverses of the Russian armies.
+A feeling of confidence in the future is the watchword which is circulating as by enchantment throughout the whole extent of the Polish territory; men are waiting for the appearance of the colours of France and England on the soil of the country to salute them with the old enthusiasm which has given birth to so many prodigies; these colours are awalted, for it is a sentiment so disseminated amongst the masses, that Russia cannot be conquored except in attacking her in Poland, that no one doubts that the decisive blows will be given on that side.
+There is danger in not considering Poland from that point of view, as she might, in revenge for the Dorby party came to power, and looked to his being held at a distance by Europe, throw herself rous and desperate attempts.